NCS Awarded Singapore Company Of The Year By Frost & Sullivan For Its Differentiated Managed IT Services And Market-Leading Position

 The company offers an end-to-end digital proposition, catering to the unique requirements of government, enterprise, and telco clients.

-As Singapore's largest IT services provider[1] , NCS provides differentiated services, including consulting, application development and management, infrastructure implementation and management, engineering solutions and cybersecurity and digital transformation solutions.
+The company offers an end-to-end digital proposition, catering to the unique requirements of government, enterprise, and telco clients.
+As Singapore's largest IT services provider1, NCS provides differentiated services, including consulting, application development and management, infrastructure implementation and management, engineering solutions and cybersecurity and digital transformation solutions.

 As a vendor-neutral services provider, NCS works with a partner ecosystem of leading technology players, research institutions and start-ups to support open innovation and co-creation, establishing itself as a visionary partner that can drive transformative change in the country.
 NCS' breadth and depth of expertise, scalability and diverse talent pool allow the company to stay at the forefront of evolving market demands and drive digital transformation efforts across both public and private sectors.